 Gifts from a Foreign Person/Non-Resident Alien

-QUESTION: I received a gift ($50,000) from a relative in another country.
-It’s the only income I received in 2015.
-Do I need to file a tax return?
+QUESTION: I received a gift of $50,000 from a relative in another country (Foreign Relative).
+It is the only foreign transfer I received in 2022.
+Do I need to file form 3520?

 This instructions on form 3520 makes this requirement clear enough, see the quote below.